phunanon/Chika/README.md

 `recur` N arg: on the stack replace the parameters with N arguments and recall the function.

 `=` N arg: equality, true if all args are of the same type, length, and byte equality.
 Compares ints by value.
+`!=` N arg: negative equality.

 `==` N arg: equity, returns true if N items are of byte equality.
+`!==` N arg: negative equity.

 `<` / `<=` / `>` / `>=` N arg: returns true if N items are in monotonically increasing / non-decreasing / decreasing / non-increasing order.